-Where full-time registration by a member of staff is approved the appropriate full-time fee will be payable.
+Where the Faculty Council approves full-time registration by a member of staff the appropriate full-time fee will be payable.
 Notwithstanding, members of staff in either full-time or part-time employment may choose to study part-time.
 Other applicants, who are not members of staff, may study part-time only if they can satisfy the Senatus Academicus that inadequate time is available for full-time study.

 - 4. Overseas students whose first language is not English must provide evidence of competence in written and spoken English as well as meeting the other entrance requirements.
 A satisfactory result in a recognised test of English language competence, e.g. British Council E.L.T.S. or T.O.E.F.L. is acceptable.
 This test should be taken in the student's home country.
-If a student is admitted who does not have satisfactory scores, she/he is required to attend, and to attain a satisfactory standard in, a course in St Andrews in language, study skills and cultural orientation before the session begins. - 5.
+If students do not have satisfactory scores, then they are required to attend, and to attain a satisfactory standard in, a course in St Andrews in language, study skills and cultural orientation before the session begins. - 5.
 Every research student shall be required to matriculate and pay the appropriate fee.
-All fees are subject to annual revision and the revised fees will apply to all students.